Girard-Perregaux ww.tc Cabinet de Curiosites Thomas Erber (Ref. 49820-32-788SFK6A)

 Water resistance: 100 meters

-Strap: Black rubber strap with folding clasp in black DLC-coated titanium
+Strap: Black rubber strap with a folding clasp in black DLC-coated titanium

 Crystal: Smoked sapphire